atlasastronomer/weave-database/README.md

 - Postman
 - Github

-## Setup
+## Setup Instructions
+### Step 1:
-1. Create a new directory
+Create a new directory
+### Step 2:
 2. Navigate to new directory; clone frontend and backend repositories in new directory
+### Step 3:
-3. MongoDB Database Configuration:
+MongoDB Database Configuration:
    - Login/Signup to MongoDB Atlas
    - Create new cluster
    - Navigate to cluster
    - Create new database
    - In database, create the following collections: avatars, blogs, links, posts, user
+### Step 4:
-4. MongoDB Connection:
+MongoDB Connection:
-   - Click Connect
+   - Click Connect in your MongoDB Atlas dashboard
-   - Select MongoDB for VS Code
+   - Choose connection method MongoDB for VS Code
-   - Follow instructions; save connection string and password for later use
+   - Follow instructions to obtain connection string and save for later use (Step 6-7)
+### Step 5:
-5. Cloudinary Configuration:
+Cloudinary Configuration:
    - Login/Signup to Cloudinary
-   - Save Cloud name for later use
-   - Save API Key for later use
+   - Navigate to Dashboard and create new app (if necessary)
+   - Find your Cloud Name, API Key, and API Secret on the dashboard.
-   - Save API Secret for later use
+   - Save for later use (Step 6-7)
-6. In frontend directory:
-   - Ensure you are in frontend directory
+### Step 6
+**In frontend directory**:
-   - Create .env file
+   - Create `.env` file in the root of the directory
    - Set up environment variables:
      - MONGO_URI=mongodb+srv://<username>:<password>@<cluster-url>/ (use connection string obtained from step 4)
      - VITE_PORT=3001